Absolute value measurement of ion-scale turbulence by two-dimensional phase contrast imaging in Large Helical Device: Evaluation of absolute value of turbulence profile in LHD

 \subsection{Target plasma}

-Recently, a study comparing the LHD and Wendelstein 7-X (W7-X) was conducted\cite{warmer2021impact} in an electron-cyclotron-resonance-heated (ECRH) plasma.
-At comparable electron density ($n_e=1.5\times 10^{19}$m$^{-3}$), neoclassical ion-heat transport in W7-X and anomalous ion-heat transport in LHD are suppressed compared to the others.
-Consequently, the total heat transport is reported to be comparable\cite{warmer2021impact}.
+Recently, a study comparing the transport in LHD and the Wendelstein 7-X (W7-X) was conducted\cite{warmer2021impact}.
+At comparable electron density ($n_e=1.5\times 10^{19}$m$^{-3}$), the neoclassical ion-heat transport of W7-X is reported to be lower than that of LHD, and the anomalous ion-heat transport of LHD is lower than that of W7-X, resulting in comparable total heat transport\cite{warmer2021impact}.
 Furthermore, the anomalous ion-heat flux is almost consistent with the ion-heat flux calculated by nonlinear gyrokinetic simulations (GKV\cite{watanabe2005velocity} for LHD and GENE\cite{jenko2000electron} for W7-X).
-However, no comparison of turbulence amplitudes with nonlinear simulations or with turbulence amplitudes observed at LHD or W7-X has been reported.
+However, no comparison of the measured turbulence with nonlinear simulations or no direct comparison of the measured turbulence between LHD and W7-X has been reported.
 This is because the evaluation method for absolute values of fluctuation amplitude was not established at that time.
-Figure \ref{fig:fig_PCI_LHDwaveform} shows a temporal evolution of (a) line-averaged electron density, (b) electron and ion temperatures, and (c) turbulence amplitude (a.u.) of the discharges used in the LHD and W7-X comparative study \cite{warmer2021impact}.
-In this section, we evaluate the absolute value of turbulence profile at the shaded region depicted in Figure \ref{fig:fig_PCI_LHDwaveform}.
+In this study, the absolute value of the turbulence is evaluated for the LHD discharges used in this comparative study.
+Figure \ref{fig:fig_PCI_LHDwaveform} shows a temporal evolution of (a) line-averaged electron density, (b) electron and ion temperatures, and (c) turbulence amplitude (a.u.).
+We evaluate the absolute value of turbulence profile at the shaded region depicted in Figure \ref{fig:fig_PCI_LHDwaveform}.